 - Ectopic pregnancy: If the fallopian tubes are only partially blocked by adhesions, the sperm can meet the egg for fertilization; but it may then get trapped in the tube itself resulting in a pregnancy where the fetus may develop in the tube itself.

 - Disturbed ovulation: If the adhesions are formed around the ovary it may disrupt or hamper ovulation.

 Frozen Pelvis Treatment includes

 Surgery is the primary treatment suggested to remove pelvic adhesions.
 Laparoscopy and hysteroscopy give you the best possible results with minimal scarring and avoid long post-surgery admission to the hospital.

 - The application of adhesion bands during surgery can help prevent pelvic adhesions

 - Laparoscopy reduces the chances of adhesion formation rather than open surgery

 - Incidence of pelvic adhesions is reduced by using Surgical humidification therapy

-- Preventive measures like handling the pelvic organs gently, using latex free gloves and above all minimizing the surgery time can prevent formation of pelvic adhesions.
+- Preventive measures like handling the pelvic organs gently, using latex-free gloves, and above all minimizing the surgery time can prevent the formation of pelvic adhesions.